-If you are unfamiliar, technical printing is an overarching term that is used to describe functional printing projects that ask for requirements above and beyond the industry standard.
-Often seen in highly regulated industries, technically printed parts call for exceptionally tight tolerances and acute product specifications.
-To gain a deeper understanding of technical printing, learn more here.
+Technical printing is an overarching term for functional printing projects that require product specifications above and beyond the industry standard.
+Often seen in highly regulated industries, technically printed parts call for exceptionally tight tolerances.
+To gain a deeper understanding, you can read our technical printing blog series here.

-When it comes to high-volume technical printing jobs in particular, there are a few aspects that you should be aware of before beginning development.
-The first major decision to be made is which printing process to utilize.
-Technically printed parts can be achieved using a variety of printing technologies on the market, including gravure, lithographic, cylinder screen, screen printing, and more.
-However, at GMN, we have specifically chosen to work with standard screen printing processes such as sheet-fed and roll-to-roll (web) printing as our primary processes.
+When it comes to high-volume technical printing programs, one of the critical decisions you will need to make is the type of printing process to utilize for design development and full-scale production.
+Technically printed parts can be achieved using different printing technologies, such as gravure, lithographic, cylinder screen, or screen printing.
+However, at GMN, we have specifically chosen to work with standard screen printing as our primary process.

 Comparison of GMN’s screen printing processes for technical printing

-Sheet-fed printing is usually employed on low- to medium-volume technical printing jobs.
-The sheet-fed process requires an operator to load individual sheets into a press and then remove them after each pass, which adds additional time to the overall job.
+Sheet-fed screen printing is usually preferred for low to medium-volume technical printing projects.
+The sheet-fed printing process requires an operator to load individual sheets into a press and then remove them after each pass, adding additional time to the overall job.
 This, combined with its size and run rate limitations (which we will discuss further in the next blog), is why sheet-fed printing has proven to be an inefficient and more costly method for high-volume technical printing.

 GMN’s advantage with high-volume technical printing

-Typically, most high-volume technical printing projects are brought to GMN at the front-end of the customer’s development process.
-The customer may have their first round of artwork, be generally satisfied with the design, or have started looking into inks, but they need support to prepare and finalize the part design and manufacturing process for high-volume production.
+In addition to the variety of equipment available in-house, GMN provides a unique vantage point during the development and full-scale production stages.
+Typically, most high-volume technical printing projects come to GMN at the front end of the customer’s development process.
+The customer may have completed their first round of artwork, be generally satisfied with the design, or have started looking into inks but need support in preparing and finalizing the part design and manufacturing process for high-volume production.
 That’s where GMN comes in.

-In general, both printing processes can be used to make technically printed parts, but the project requirements, such as volume, tolerance, and circuit complexity, can determine which method is better for your specific application.
-However, the performance or availability of many of the characteristics (e.g. run rate, tolerance level, etc.) and capabilities mentioned throughout this blog for each printing process is also dependent on the type of equipment used.
-This is the topic we will explore in our next blog in this series, so stay tuned.
+In general, both the printing processes - sheet-fed and roll-to-roll, can be used for technical printing, but project requirements such as volume, tolerance, and circuit complexity, can determine which method is better for your specific application.
+However, the performance or capabilities mentioned throughout this blog for each printing process is also dependent on the type of equipment used.
+To learn more about our printing equipment, stay tuned until our next blog.